v112263/it-autonomos-spain/_includes/en/miscellaneous/sip_family.md

-## Getting a plastic SIP for family members
+## Obtaining a plastic SIP for family members

 > With the SIP card, patients can receive medical services in public hospitals and clinics.
 The procedure for obtaining
 > a card may vary depending on which comunidad autónoma of Spain you live in.
 Somewhere initially they issue a plastic